MooersLab/pymolsnips/README.md

 The default enough need to be changed.
 The cursor stops outside of the snippet when it hits that last tab stop.

-You can also get a preview of a pymol function after typing its name.
+You can also get a preview of a PyMOL function after typing its name.
-This preview incudes a listing of the code of the function:
+This preview includes a listing of the code of the function: